-Asian stocks mostly lower after mixed day on Wall Street
+World stocks slide on worries over pandemic, recovery

 On Friday, investors will get another update on inflation when the Labor Department reports on inflation at the wholesale level before costs are passed on to consumers.

-In other trading, benchmark U.S. crude oil gained 14 cents to $68.49 per barrel.
+In other trading, benchmark U.S. crude oil gained 36 cents to $68.71 per barrel.
 It lost 94 cents to $68.35 per barrel on Tuesday.
-Brent crude, the international standard for pricing oil, edged 2 cents higher to $71.71 per barrel.
+Brent crude, the international standard for pricing oil, picked up 30 cents to $71.97 per barrel.